WordPress/gutenberg/packages/components/src/truncate/README.md

 ##### `ellipsis`: `string`

-The ellipsis string when `truncate` is set.
+The ellipsis string when truncating the text by the `limit` prop's value.

 -   Required: No
 -   Default: `…`